Skip to main content

 ITIL 4 – Why and Why NOW?

 To Understand Why and Why NOW, I will use some of the “Guiding Principles” that are the golden chords steaming through all practices defined in ITIL 4.
 These guiding principles are themes throughout the concepts and precepts that were discussed in a recent ITIL 4 Foundation certification class.
 Practitioners and thought leaders gathered together from all over the world to discuss and learn more about ITIL 4 best practices There are seven guiding principles discussed in ITIL 4.
 I will begin with these three to answer the question: Why and Why Now?
-Focus on Value ITIL 4 is a holistic approach for managing value.
+Focus on Value ITIL 4 is a holistic approach to managing value.
 Based on the Service Value System and the integration of dimensions that tie together practices, ITIL 4 enables speed to value for all service providers.
-Value is the results of all of our people, practices, and technology.
+Value is the result of all of our people, practices, and technology.
 Value is what we deliver.
 ITIL 4 stresses the need to co-create value with all stakeholders none more important than with the customer.
-If we are
+If we are going

 The Four Dimensions of Service Management

 For every system that is utilized to provide a service, there are four dimensions of service management.
 If we are to think and work holistically that means that every practice, and every aspect of service management for services need to be considered in light of these four dimensions.
-Organizations and People The aspects of the organization and people dimension are all related to the creation, delivery and improvement of services.
+Organizations and People The aspects of the organization and people dimension are all related to the creation, delivery, and improvement of services.
 To improve these aspects, everyone in an organization must understand its objectives and how they contribute to those objectives.
-It is not uncommon to see organizations restructuring in an effort to reap the benefits of Agile, Lean and DevOps practices.
+It is not uncommon to see organizations restructuring in an effort to reap the benefits of Agile, Lean, and DevOps practices.
 Organizations are increasingly forming cross-functional teams or product teams in an effort to break down silos and enable more effective collaboration.
 None of this can be accomplished without understanding how powerful the culture is in terms of its influence on organizations and individuals.
-Focu
+Fo

 What Is A Service Offering?

-The ITIL4 Best Practice Guidance defines a “Service Offering” as a description of one or more services designed to address the needs of a target customer or group .
+The ITIL 4 Best Practice Guidance defines a “Service Offering” as a description of one or more services designed to address the needs of a target customer or group.
 As a service provider, we can’t stop there!
 We must know what the contracts of our service offering are and be able to put them into context as required by the customer.
 Let’s explore the three elements that comprise a Service Offering.
-A “Service Offering” may include: Goods, Access to Resources, and Service Actions Goods – When we think of “Goods” within a service offering these are the items where ownership is transferred to the consumer and the consumer takes responsibility for the future use of these goods.
-Example of goods that are being provided in the offering – If this is a hotel service than toiletries or chocolates are yours to take with you.
+A “Service Offering” may include: Goods, Access to Resources, and Service Actions 1.
+Goods – When we think of “Goods” within a service offering these are the items where ownership is transferred to the consumer and the consumer takes responsibility for the future use of these goods.
+Example of goods that are being provided in the offering – If this is a hotel service then toiletries or chocolates are yours to take with you.
 You the consumer own these and they are yours to take with you.
 Note: Goods may not always be provided for every Service

 Transform to Excellence with ITIL4